defstudio/env-alert/README.md

 composer require defstudio/production-ribbon
 ```

-You can publish the config file with:
+You should publish the config file with:

 ```bash
 php artisan vendor:publish --tag="production-ribbon-config"